Hawaiian Words to Know for Your Vacation

 Lanai - Balcony, roofed patio, veranda

 Holoholo – To travel for adventure and enjoyment.
-Can also refer to going fishing.
+It can also refer to going fishing.

 Kapu – Keep out, forbidden.
 (Please respect these signs when hiking and exploring.)